 For use at Alberta Health Services (AHS) immunization programs.
-Use this form when a parent or alternate decision-maker is not able to be with the person being immunized at an AHS immunization service.
+Use this form when a parent or alternate decisionmaker is not able to be with the person being immunized at an AHS immunization service.
 An alternate decision-maker could be an agent, guardian, specific decision-maker or co-decision-maker.
 The parent or alternate decision-maker should complete this form and send it with the person being immunized, to the AHS immunization service.
 For alternate decision-makers - please also send a copy of documents to show that you are authorized to be the alternate decision-maker.

-Personal information for the person being immunized Name (Last, First, Middle) Pate of Birth (dd-Mon-yyyy) Personal Health Number (PHN) ender nder Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to an lf yes, describe y vaccine, medicine, or food l? □ No ☐ Yes Does this person have any chronic illness?
-(List all if more than If yes, describe n one) □ No □ Yes Is this person taking any medicine? ☐ No ☐ Yes ☐ f yes, describe Is this person pregnant? ☐ No ☐ Yes Is this person breastfeeding j? □ No □ Yes Has this person had COVID-19 vaccine before? ☐ No ☐ Yes If yes, when Has this person ever had a side effect from COVID-19 immunization? ☐ No ☐ Yes If yes, describe Will this person get another vaccine in the 14 days before the y get the COVID-19 vaccine e? □ No ☐ Yes Consent I confirm that I have read the attached COVID-19 vaccine information.
+Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Gender Health information for the person being immunized (If you need more space, use the other side of this form.)
+Does this person have any allergies, including allergies to any vaccine, medicine, or for If yes, describe ood? □ No □ Yes Does this person have any chronic illness?
+(List all if more than one) If yes, describe □ No □ Yes Is this person taking any medicine?
+Is this person pregnant? ing?
+No 🖓 Yes Has this person had COVID-19 vaccine before? \Box No \Box Yes If yes, when Has this person ever had a side effect from COVID-19 immunization?
+If yes, describe □ No □ Yes Will this person get another vaccine in the 14 days before they get the COVID-19 vacc cine? 🗆 No 🗆 Yes Consent I confirm that I have read the attached COVID-19 vaccine information.
 I know about and understand the risks, benefits, and common side effects of this vaccine.
 Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
 I understand the information I have been given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • gets another vaccine in the 14 days before they get any dose of the COVID-19 vaccine • has a severe or unusual side effect after the first dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): ☐ mRNA COVID-19 vaccine (Pfizer-BioNTech or Moderna vaccine, depending which one they can get for their age) ☐ Viral vector-based COVID-19 vaccine (AstraZeneca/COVISHIELD or Janssen vaccine) ☐ Either an mRNA or viral vector-based COVID-19 vaccine (Depending which vaccines are available for this person at the time of their immunization) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: has any changes to their health before getting any dose of the COVID-19 vaccine gets another vaccine in the 14 days before they get any dose of the COVID-19 vaccine has a severe or unusual side effect after the first dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): mRNA COVID-19 vaccine (Pfizer-BioNTech or Moderna vaccine, depending which one they can get for their age) Viral vector-based COVID-19 vaccine (AstraZeneca/COVISHIELD or Janssen vaccine) Either an mRNA or viral vector-based COVID-19 vaccine (Depending which vaccines are available for this person at the time of their immunization) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
 I confirm that I have the legal authority to consent to this immunization.
-Printed name of person giving consent Dayti me phone Other phone ; Relationship to person □ Parent (with legal authority to consent) □ Co-decision-maker □ Specific decision-maker □ Agent Signature of person giving consent Date (dd-Mo п-уууу)
+Printed name of person giving consent Daytime phone Other phone Relationship to person □ Guardian/Legal representative □ Co-decision-maker □ Specific decision-maker □ Agent □ □ □ Signature of person giving consent Date (dd-Mon-yyyy) Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
+This information is used to provide